vkoevesdi/vkoevesdi/README.md

 - 👋 Hi, I’m Viktor Kövesdi @vkoevesdi!
--    I'm 34 years old and my spark for coding and developing recently ignited!
+-    I'm 34 years old and recently started my passion for software development!
 -    At the moment I am a trainee for software developing at CompuSafe AG (and Allianz SE) in Munich, where I was born and raised.
 -    My hobbies are football, playing all sorts of games with my friends and reading books!
 -    I’m currently learning Java, Python, HTML and SQL.